musharing-team/Musharing-Android/README.md

 > A New Way of Music Sharing in the Internet Era.

-**Musharing** is a *Android* app for immediate sharing music via Internet with your friends.
-It offers your the possibility of simulcasting a song in different phones no metter how far apart they are.
+**Musharing** is an *Android* app for immediately sharing music via the Internet with your friends.
+It offers you the possibility of simulcasting a song on different phones no matter how far apart they are.
 More attractive, with musharing, you can chat with your friends in the background of real synchronized music playing.

 > 【Updated】 2020.02.04
 >